sglahn/dotfiles/README.md

 config checkout
 ```
 If this step fails move or delete the already existing files.

 Set a flag to hide files not explicitly tracked.
-So typing e.g. "config status" and other commands later, files we are not interested in tracking will not show up as untracked.
+So typing e.g. "config status" and other commands later, will not show up all files of your home directory as untracked:
 ```
 config config --local status.showUntrackedFiles no
 ```